-This leaflet has been written to provide information about a test to examine the arteries that supply blood to the heart (Cardiac Catheterisation).
+This leaflet has been written to provide information about a procedure to examine the arteries that supply blood to the heart (Coronary Angiogram).
 We hope it answers some of the questions or concerns you may have about the test.
 It is not intended to replace talking with medical or nursing staff.

-What is Cardiac Catheterisation?
+What is Coronary Angiogram?

-Cardiac Catheterisation (also known as coronary angiogram) is a specialised test that allows a doctor to examine the arteries that supply blood to the heart.
+Coronary Angiogram (also known as cardiac catheterisation) is a specialised test that allows a doctor to examine the arteries that supply blood to the heart.
 It also gives vital information about the blood pressure inside your heart, the pumping chambers and heart valves.

-How is the test done
+How is the test done?

 The test is usually done through blood vessels in the groin or wrist.
-You will be awake during the test but you will be given a local anesthetic to numb the skin.
+You will be awake during the test and be required to lay flat with one pillow.
+You will be given a local anaesthetic to numb the skin.
 A small cut is made either in your wrist or your groin.
 A thin tube (called a catheter) and fine wires are inserted into the artery and passed up through the blood vessel to the heart.
 A special type of dye that can be seen on x-ray is injected through the tube to enable the doctor to examine the coronary arteries and the heart.
 This may cause a warm sensation, which is nothing to worry about.